 Peter BARR has a photograph of the Village Hall on Geo-graph, taken in March, 2010.
 The Hall often has an interesting schedule of events, so stop by and ask for a copy.
 The Hall can also be hired for family reunions.

 Wysall rents out its village hall should you need a large facility for family reunions.
+Stop in when they are open and ask for a copy of the schedule of forth-coming events.

 You can see pictures of Wysall which are provided by: